joshuaautawi/Programming-concepts/Single-Threaded vs Multi-Threaded.md

 # SINGLE THREADED VS MULTI THREADED

 Thread means flow of instruction of executioning the apps.
+Threaded means how many block of code we can run simultaneously in our computer.

 Single-threaded means one command is processess at a time.